Arlington Blood Pressure Management

 As blood pumps through your body, it exerts force on the walls of your arteries.
 This is what blood pressure is.
 There are two types of blood pressure readings: systolic and diastolic.

-- Systolic Blood Pressure – This is the pressure caused by your heart when it contracts and pushes blood out.
+- Understanding Systolic Blood Pressure – This is the pressure caused by your heart when it contracts and pushes blood out.

-- Diastolic Blood Pressure – This is the pressure when your heart relaxes and allows blood to flow in.
+- Understanding Diastolic Blood Pressure – This is the pressure when your heart relaxes and allows blood to flow in.

 You won’t ever “feel” your blood pressure when it is high, but these readings still have a major effect on your body.
 Normal blood pressure for adults is 120/80 with the top number representing systolic blood pressure and diastolic on the bottom.